 I grew up with two cultures, and develop a third as I travel the world.
 I’ve discussed my experience as the daughter of an immigrant widely so I’ve asked my sister to contribute hers.
 She, along with 12 other daughters of immigrants graciously answered my request to share their experiences with us.
 I’m deeply moved by their responses and their family stories.
 Some of these women are daughters of people born to holocaust survivors, escaped civil wars, and brutal torture.
 Others had less life-threatening reasons but made historic strides to join this nation and contribute as small business owners, military personnel, and doctors.
 Each did a miraculous job of raising strong, independent, and determined daughters.

-These are the daughters of immigrants whose parents have come from all corners of the globe to America in hopes for a better, brighter future:
+These are the daughters of immigrants whose parents have come from all corners of the globe to America in hopes of a better, brighter future:

 Maxie Gomez was born in California to Guatemalan parents.
 Today she’s making a positive impact in her community through her career as a social worker.
 “I’m working off the blood, sweat, and tears of my immigrant parents.”
 Despite the hatred that Latinos across America are feeling in Trump’s America, Maxie continues to be hopeful for America’s future as, “there are people out there with good, brave hearts and time will only tell what is to come.”